mkshaw/introR/README.md

 # Introduction to R

-These materials are intended for an audience completely new to coding.
+These materials are intended for an audience new to coding.
 They take users from setting up a project in R to data manipulation with `dplyr` and graphing with `ggplot2`.
 I opted for .R files instead of .Rmd based on the philosophy that seeing pure code is easier to process than code + markdown formatting at the same time.
 The full contents are as follows:

 ## Part 1
 * Why should we code?